Eyevinn/whip/packages/server/README.md

 The WHIP endpoint for the sfu-broadcaster is then available on `http://<whiphost>:8000/api/v2/whip/sfu-broadcaster?channelId=<channelId>` and this is where you will point your WHIP compatible producer to this endpoint.
 Then you can access the channel using the provided protocol that the Egress endpoint provides.

-For example using the [WebRTC HTTP Playback Protocol (WHPP)](https://github.com/Eyevinn/webrtc-http-playback-protocol) and the channel url `http://<wrtc-egress-endpoint>/whpp/channel/<channelId>`.
-The [Eyevinn WebRTC Player](https://webrtc.player.eyevinn.technology) has built-in support for WHPP and can be used to try this out.
+For example using the [WebRTC HTTP Egress Protocol (WEPP)](https://datatracker.ietf.org/doc/draft-murillo-whep/) and the channel url `http://<wrtc-egress-endpoint>/whep/channel/<channelId>`.
+The [Eyevinn WebRTC Player](https://webrtc.player.eyevinn.technology) has built-in support for WHEP and can be used to try this out.

 ### TLS Termination example